slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Work force price

-To discuss a work force price of tutors and experts we should remember that a student that understood how to be a tutor can potentially go to a educational market out of the school or university and get money for helping other students than his peers.
+To discuss a work force price of tutors and experts we should remember that a student that understood how to be a tutor can potentially go to a educational market out of the school or university and get money for helping other students than their peers.
 Thus we can approximate the wage of a tutor with the lowest wage of teacher in the country that he lives.

 The expert wage should be larger than the tutor wage to motivate most qualified students to become experts.
 As qualified students can find a good position in an online tutoring we can assume that the maximum teacher wage in the country where the expert lives could be a good approximation of the market expert wage.

 We collected teacher wage data per country from [salaryexplorer.com](http://www.salaryexplorer.com/?loc=23&loctype=1&job=123&jobtype=3#browsesalaries) on 2023.01.08.
 From the Table 2 you can see that maximum teacher wage on average is 3.16 times higher that minimum teacher wage.
-Thus **an expert should get 3.16 times more money per 1 minute of his work than a tutor**.
+Thus **an expert should get 3.16 times more money per 1 minute of their work than a tutor**.
 Teacher wage is minimal in Ethiopia so a tutor will get in Ethiopia the smallest wage in comparison to other countries listed in the table 2.

 |             | Min | Max | Max/Min |
 | ----------- | ------- | ------- | ------- |